10 Best Fonts For Logos: Top Recommended Fonts For a Clean and Minimalistic Logo Design

 Proxima Nova can be looked at as the bridge between typefaces like Futura and classic sans faces.
 The hybrid by-product combines the perfect elements of humanistic proportions in a geometric appearance.

 Speaking of the best fonts for logos, Gilroy is simple to understand.
 It is your modern sans serif, however, with a geometric touch and looks to it.
 Gilroy is equipped with 20 weights, 10 uprights, and its matching italics.
 The geometric, clean, and neat font comes with light as well as extra bold weights that are free to use, making it a perfect match for graphic designs of brands.
 Gilroy works wonders for use over the web, for signage, and for building an overall corporate identity in the long run.

 Mont, also, is a geometric-looking sans serif but it consists of ten weights.
 Mont ranges from hairline to black with matching italics and also supports extended Latin, Cyrillic, and Greek — more than 130 languages all together.

-Some unique features and characteristics that Mont offers include its pointed “t” and the prominent x-height.
+Some unique features and characteristics that Mont, as one of the best fonts for logos, offers include its pointed “t” and the prominent x-height.
 These features, also, particularly make Mont a great font for expressive headlines, for long texts, and for phenomenal logos.